 5 things to think about before buying a new cooker

-What size oven do I need?
 Gas or electric?
-Should I get a self-cleaning one?
-Find your perfect cooker with our checklist…
+Self-cleaning?
+Find your perfect cooker with our handy checklist.

 1. What’s the difference between free-standing, range and built-in cookers?